IndustrialShields/arduino-Tools40/README.md

 – TIMER5: Q1.3, Q1.4 and Q2.0

-IMPORTANT: It is not possible to have different frequencies between the same Timer Pin’s.
+**IMPORTANT**: It is not possible to have different frequencies between the same Timer Pin’s.
 Some outputs share the same timer, so they work at the same frequency.

-CAUTION!!!
-When the Timer0 pins are used, all the time functions change their functionality as delay(), millis(),micros(),delayMicroseconds() and others.
+**CAUTION!!!** When the Timer0 pins are used, all the time functions change their functionality as delay(), millis(),micros(),delayMicroseconds() and others.

 Next it is showed recommended precision between different frequencies: